 The Shepherd Poodle Cross is an intelligent, family-friendly dog with a lot of energy, but does that mean he is right for you?

+Getting your hands on Shepadoodle puppies may seem easy, but you’ll want to make sure you are going through the proper sources.
 If you get your German Shepherd cross Poodle pup from the right place, it will better ensure a happier, healthier dog in the long run.

-When coming from a breeder, German Shepherd Poodle Mix puppies could run you anywhere from $500 to $1000 or more, depending on if their parents are show quality or not.
+For this reason, always do plenty of research before deciding where to get your German Shepadoodle puppies.
+When coming from a breeder, Shepadoodle puppies could run you anywhere from $500 to $1000 or more, depending on if their parents are show quality or not.

 However, a benefit of going through a breeder is that you’ll have the option to ask questions regarding any issues that may have cropped up with the parent breeds or previous litters.